-Like many, I am looking forward to the release of Oculus Quest later this spring.
+The Oculus Quest released in 2019 to critical acclaim.
 With a slew of ports and original titles coming to the system, and its standalone 6DoF specs, the excitement feels palpable.
-Yet it also felt like a dent hit Oculus recently when footage of Robo Recall released, showing downgraded graphics with flat textures and lighting.
+Yet it also felt like a dent hit Oculus recently when it shows how Robo Recall has slightly inferior graphics compared to the Oculus Rift S.

 Members of the VR community reacted with disdain.
 Why should they play an inferior version of a game that is already out?
 How powerful can the Oculus Quest actually be if it cannot handle the power of some titles?